Beautiful view on Lares Trek - Lares Trek to Machu Picchu 4 Days

 No, because this trek is located in a remote place where there is no electricity.
 Some local villages located along the trek have solar panels, and your guide can talk with some of them in extreme cases to recharge your cellphone.
 We recommend that you bring an extra power bank for the days you are in the mountains.

-No worries, our guide and team are professional, and they know how to solve any issue during your trek.
-Your guide will have a first aid kit all the time with some medications for these, and there will also be an extra emergency horse to take you to the best place where you can recover.
-Our team always has a radio, and they are trained for any emergencies that happen during our tours.
+No worries, all our guides and team are well prepared for any altitude issus can happen during your hike.
+Your guide will always have a first aid kit and oxygen ballon during the different excursions and there will also be an extra emergency horse to take you to the best place where you can recover.

 Yes.
 Walking sticks are always helpful to trekkers, especially if is raining along the trek.
 Using walking sticks can help take the pressure off your knees while doing some portion of the trek.
 Plus they will help you get up the mountain as well.